 Night Owls at the Australian Museum

-A great pick for ages 16+, this event is a great opportunity to explore the museum, whilst enjoying sensory-friendly games, activities, and even a silent disco!
+A great pick for people of all ages, this event is a great opportunity to explore the museum, whilst enjoying sensory-friendly games, activities.

-Experience the Museum in a reduced sensory, relaxed, and supportive atmosphere perfect for autistic individuals and those with other access requirements.
-Join in with friends and families for an inclusive morning before the Museum opens to the public.
+Experience the Museum in a reduced-sensory, relaxed, and supportive atmosphere, perfect for autistic individuals and those with other access requirements.
+Join friends and family for an inclusive morning before the Museum opens to the public.

 Early Birds offers a unique opportunity to explore the Museum in a comfortable environment with adjusted lighting and sound levels, creating a more accessible experience for autistic individuals and those with other access needs.